 |80 days per year||16 weeks per year||112 weeks – nearly 3 whole school years!|

 It is important that your child arrives at school on time at the start of the day and for all sessions.
 The start of the day/session is used to give out instructions, is an opportunity for children to receive feedback and edit work or attend school assemblies.
-If your child is late they may miss time with their teacher, cause disruption to the lesson for others or be late for the school assembly, all of which can be extremely embarrassing for them and can lead to possible further absence.
+If your child is late they may miss time with their teacher, cause disruption to the lesson for others or be late for whole school assembly, all of which can be extremely embarrassing for them and can lead to possible further absence.

 Pupils who are consistently late are disrupting not only their own education but also that of the other pupils.
 On-going and repeated lateness is considered as unauthorised absence and will be subject to legal action – full details are available in the Attendance Policy.